MNAA Use Case

 Visual Identity

-Color Palette: A sophisticated mix of deep reds (#C02626) and neutral tones to reflect the museum's artistic heritage while maintaining modern digital standards.
+A restrained palette combining deep reds (#C02626) with neutral tones was introduced to echo the museum’s artistic legacy while maintaining clarity, contrast, and usability in a digital environment.

 Industry